-(e) Utilities - Utilities shall be provided for the proposed development and shall be adequate for the number of sites / units.
-The applicant shall provide proof from the appropriate utility companies and/or Health Department that the proposed utilities are adequate for the development.

-(f) Setbacks - Mobile home parks located within zoned districts of the County shall meet the applicable setbacks in the Zoning Ordinance.
-Mobile home parks located in unzoned districts shall meet the following setbacks:

-- 1. Mobile home sites / units shall be located a minimum of thirty (30) feet from any exterior property line or wetland. - Structures constructed or located on mobile home sites / units must be separated from each other by at least ten (10) feet. - 3.
-Refer to Section 5.4 (h) of these regulations for Highway Construction Setback requirements.

-(g) Minimum Lot Size - The minimum lot size for a mobile home park shall be one (1) acre.
+- (e) Utilities Utilities shall be provided for the proposed development and shall be adequate for the number of sites / units.
+The applicant shall provide proof from the appropriate utility companies and/or Health Department that the proposed utilities are adequate for the development. - (f) Setbacks Mobile home parks located within zoned districts of the County shall meet the applicable setbacks in the Zoning Ordinance.
+Mobile home parks located in unzoned districts shall meet the following setbacks: - 1.
+Mobile home sites / units shall be located a minimum of thirty (30) feet from any exterior property line or jurisdictional wetland. - 2.
+Structures constructed or located on mobile home sites / units must be separated from each other by at least ten (10) feet. - 3.
+Refer to Section 5.4 (h) of these regulations for Highway Construction Setback requirements. - (g) Minimum Lot Size The minimum lot size for a mobile home park shall be one (1) acre. - (h) Recreational Vehicles A Mobile Home Park which remains under unified ownership and control or is otherwise approved under the provisions of Article 9 shall not include sites for use by recreational vehicles.